Your cookie preferences

 Theoretically you can have as many residential mortgages as you can afford - however, most lenders have a maximum combined loan amount you can borrow from them.
 Therefore, people often use different lenders to buy second or subsequent homes.

-It’s also worth noting that stamp duty is charged at an additional rate of 3% on every property you own beyond your first residential home.
+It’s also worth noting that stamp duty is charged at an additional rate of 3% on every property you own beyond your first residential home as a first-time buyer.
 This rises to 4% in Wales and 6% in Scotland, so use our stamp duty calculator to find out how much you might need to pay.

 How can you get a consent to let for your residential mortgage?